apache/airflow/docs/apache-airflow/administration-and-deployment/logging-monitoring/metrics.rst

 ``zombies_killed``                                                     Zombie tasks killed ``scheduler_heartbeat``                                                Scheduler heartbeats ``dag_processing.processes``                                           Relative number of currently running DAG parsing processes (ie this delta
-                                                                       negative when, since the last metric was sent, processes have completed)
+                                                                       is negative when, since the last metric was sent, processes have completed)
 ``dag_processing.processor_timeouts``                                  Number of file processors that have been killed due to taking too long
 ``dag_processing.sla_callback_count``                                  Number of SLA callbacks received ``dag_processing.other_callback_count``                                Number of non-SLA callbacks received